Paragraph breaks and blank lines

 (Of course margin-right is for a left-aligned image; for a right-aligned image you use margin-left; and the number is just an example – you can change it.)

 Setting the alignment of an image to left or right means that the rest of the content will wrap around.
-So:
+So:a) The image needs to be at the beginning of the paragraph that should wrap around.

 b) If you only want a short paragraph next to the image, and the rest of the text below the image, you need to add this after that paragraph: